 Peter Kogan was appointed principal timpani of the Minnesota Orchestra in 1986.
 He premiered David Schiff’s Speaking in Drums: Concerto for Five Timpani and String Orchestra with the Orchestra in 1995, and in May 2008 he was featured with percussion section colleagues in performances of Shchedrin’s Carmen Suite, an orchestration of themes from Bizet’s Carmen, with Osmo Vänskä conducting.

 Kogan’s orchestral career began when George Szell appointed him to the Cleveland Orchestra’s percussion section.
-Three years later he became principal percussion and associate principal timpani of the Pittsburgh Symphony under William Steinberg.
+Three years later he became principal percussion and associate principal timpani of the Pittsburgh Symphony under William Steinberg and André Previn.
 In 1977 he left Pittsburgh to pursue a career in New York City as a freelance drum set player and composer, performing rock, blues and jazz.
 His work in New York received recognition in a profile that appeared in Modern Drummer magazine.
-In 1984 he returned to his classical roots by accepting a position with the Honolulu Symphony, as both principal timpani and drum set player.
+In 1984 he won a position with the Honolulu Symphony, as both principal timpani and drum set player.
 While there, he performed Donald Erb’s Concerto for Percussionist and Orchestra with the Symphony.
 In recent summers Kogan has served as principal timpani of the Santa Fe Opera and the Grand Teton Music Festival.
-He also performed as guest timpani with the Saint Paul Chamber Orchestra in 2008, 2009 and 2010.
+He also performed as guest timpani with the Saint Paul Chamber Orchestra from 2008 to 2013.